JPMorgan's bet on early-stage companies pays off in leading global tech investment banking

 The bank has since expanded its technology investment banking team, hiring about a dozen senior bankers in 2025 and recruiting veteran dealmaker Kevin Brunner from Bank of America as global chairman of investment banking.
 JPMorgan is also bringing in Kaushik Banerjee and Homan Milani from Bank of America, who are set to join the firm as managing directors in the technology investment banking group later this year.

-However, the team suffered a major setback last year when it lost its three global heads of technology banking in rapid succession: Madhu Namburi went to venture capital firm General Catalyst and Drago Rajkovic and Pankaj Goel both joined Citigroup.
-The company announced Wednesday a reshuffling at the top of the investment bank, promoting Dorothee Blessing, Kevin Foley and Jared Kaye to run global investment banking and former M&A head Anu Aiyengar to global chair of investment banking and M&A.
+However, the team suffered a setback last year when it lost its three of its most senior technology bankers in rapid succession: Madhu Namburi went to venture capital firm General Catalyst and Drago Rajkovic and Pankaj Goel both joined Citigroup.
+The company announced Wednesday a reshuffling at the top of the investment bank, promoting Dorothee Blessing, Kevin Foley and Jared Kaye to run global investment banking and former M&A head Anu Aiyengar to global chair of investment banking and M&A. The technology team still reports up to global co-heads Greg Mendelson and Chris Grose.

 And not all IPOs have gone as well as Pattern's.
 As the lead bank in Circle Internet Group's IPO, JPMorgan was criticized by some for leaving money on the table when the stablecoin issuer went public at $31 a share and soared as high as $95 on its June 5 trading debut.
 It was one of the first big IPOs following the Trump administration's Liberation Day that sidelined new listings for weeks and investor appetite took the industry by surprise.